imaximix/react-clock-timepicker/README.md

 - Add some material design effects when tapping on the circles
   - A flash on tap of the handles
   - Animate scaling
+- Browser compatibility (IE and FF support)
+- Test with marginally older versions of react

 Contribution Notes
 ------------------